morea-framework/morea-framework.github.io/docs/change-hi/workshop-design.md

 So, instead, leave the specification of learning outcomes until you have finished the workshop design.
 Then think about what you hope participants will be able to do as a result of the material you actually have.

-Learning outcomes are generally directly related to the skills you hope the participants will acquire, and so you can ask whether or not each learning outcome was achieved for a as part of the assessment.
+Learning outcomes are generally directly related to the skills you hope the participants will acquire, and so you can ask whether or not each learning outcome was achieved for as part of the assessment.

 Naturally, your learning outcomes will be represented as [Morea Outcomes](/docs/instructors/entity-types#outcome).